NicolaiVBonderup/BusinessIntelligenceElective/README.md

 `1 ./1061.csv`

-and the total size of this file is:

-`1 1061.csv`
+This means that the file contains ~1KB of data.